TabPFN Extensions for Interpretable Geotechnical Modelling: Discussion

-\paragraph{Comparison with existing approaches.} Table~\ref{tab:comparison} provides a qualitative comparison of the interpretability and extensibility capabilities offered by three representative modelling frameworks applied to geotechnical parameter inference: hierarchical Bayesian models (HBM)~\citep{Ching2021, Wu2022} and conventional machine-learning methods such as random forests and recurrent neural networks, which have been applied to geotechnical parameter prediction and site characterisation~\citep{Zhang2021RF, Manandhar2026}, alongside TabPFN with extensions (this study).
-The comparison focuses not on predictive accuracy, which was benchmarked in our companion study~\citep{Saito2025}, but on the range of post-prediction analysis tools available to the practitioner.
-HBM provides well-calibrated posterior distributions through an explicitly specified probabilistic model, but does not natively offer embedding-based similarity analysis or model-agnostic feature attribution.
+\paragraph{Comparison with existing approaches.} Table~\ref{tab:comparison} enumerates the post-prediction analysis tools natively provided by TabPFN-extensions; hierarchical Bayesian models (HBM)~\citep{Ching2021, Wu2022} and conventional machine-learning methods such as random forests and recurrent neural networks~\citep{Zhang2021RF, Manandhar2026} are included as reference points.
+Accordingly, Table~\ref{tab:comparison} should not be read as an overall ranking of modelling frameworks; it is a catalogue of post-prediction tools available in the TabPFN-extension workflow.
+The comparison focuses not on predictive accuracy, which is addressed separately in Section~\ref{sec:baseline_comparison} and in our companion study~\citep{Saito2025}, but on the range of post-prediction analysis tools available to the practitioner.
+HBM provides model-based posterior distributions under explicit assumptions on the prior and likelihood, but does not natively offer embedding-based similarity analysis or model-agnostic feature attribution.
 Conventional ML methods can be coupled with permutation-based SHAP, yet they produce only point estimates unless additional techniques (e.g.\ quantile regression forests, Monte Carlo dropout) are employed, and lack a built-in embedding representation.
-TabPFN combines native posterior outputs, contextual embeddings, and SHAP attribution within a single framework, all without model retraining or hyperparameter tuning---offering a uniquely integrated toolkit for interpretable geotechnical inference.
+TabPFN combines native posterior predictive outputs, contextual embeddings, and SHAP attribution within a single framework, all without model retraining or hyperparameter tuning.
+In addition to the capabilities listed in Table~\ref{tab:comparison}, HBM offers further strengths such as transparent uncertainty decomposition; conventional machine-learning methods offer tunable hyperparameters and well-established theoretical foundations.